steam-maker/steam-maker-forum/LOGO_RIP/README.md

 ![](RIP.png)

-To run it, please copy and paste the code to to http://www.calormen.com/jslogo/
+To run it, please copy and paste the code to http://www.calormen.com/jslogo/

 [RIP.logo](RIP.logo)